Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 1991-1993, an involuntary break

-But two serious family events, which affected Fraser and then myself, added to my second burn-out (one cannot work up to 18 hours a day without paying for it with one's health), finally push me to stop all the operations of the four companies; I decide that I will never work so much again, and that if one day I return to High-Fidelity, it will be with a small company!
+We were on the rise.
+But then two serious family events, which affected Fraser and then me, added on to my second burnout (one cannot work up to 18 hours a day without paying for it with one's health), finally pushed me to stop the operations of all four companies.
+I determined never to work so much again, and that if one day I returned to High-Fidelity, it would be with a small company!

 Université of Genève